 Proposal Votes Required for Uninstructed Number Item Approval Abstentions shares 1.
 Election of 12 directors Majority of votes cast No effect No effect 2.
-Ratification of independent registered public accounting firm Majority of the voting power of the shares present in person or by proxy Same as votes against Discretionary voting by broker permitted 3 5.
-Shareowner proposals Majority of the voting power of the shares present in person or by proxy Same as votes against No effect
+Ratification of independent registered Majority of the voting power of the Same as Discretionary voting public accounting firm shares present in person or by proxy votes against by broker permitted 3 5.
+Shareowner proposals Majority of the voting power of the Same as No effect shares present in person or by proxy votes against